BrechtDeVlieger/airflow-kube-helm/examples/minikube/git-sync/readme.md

 minikube dashboard
 ```

 Don't forget to install tiller on the cluster.
+Ignore this step

 ```bash
 kubectl apply -f airflow/tiller.yaml